 The warm, moisture-laden southern currents from the African continent constantly exchange with cooler, drier currents descending from the north.
 As a result, in every season, the lava desert is covered by large amounts of snow.
 Combined with the blue of the sea and the intense green of the Mediterranean scrub, the spectacle before our eyes is truly powerful.

 On Etna, you may encounter strong winds, lava flows, and unexpected eruptions that cover the white mantle with a black blanket of abrasive sand.

-It’s hard to find all of this in just one place!
-That’s why ski mountaineering competitions are organized in Valle del Bove.
-The valley has been popular from the ‘30s, so to guest a small shelter “Gino Menza” that was covered by the lava in February 1992.
+It’s rare to find all that in one place!
+That’s why ski mountaineering competitions have been organised in the Valle del Bove for many years.
+Popular since the 1930s, it was home to the small Gino Menza refuge, which was covered by lava in February 1992.

 The extreme temperature range between night and day and the proximity to the sea contribute to the acceleration of the snow transformation cycle, i.e. the aggregation of crystals.

 For off-piste skiers, this means little risk of avalanches and often compact, load-bearing snow that is perfect for skiing.

 We can ski from the first snowfalls in December and often until May, although the best months are generally February, March and April.

 Etna’s flanks are ideal for off-piste skiing: the gullies of the Pizzi Deneri, which from an altitude of 2840 m take us to Piano Provenzana (1800 m), the wide white spaces of the Montagnola with its sandy terrain and the Schiena dell’Asino, which from an altitude of 2642 m (the tip of the Montagnola) slopes down to Piano del Vescovo (1500 m); or the wild western slope with Punta Lucia (2930 m), the most prominent peak in the area.